New rules would greatly reduce whale watching around endangered southern resident orcas

 In a rare photo of mother orca Tahlequah taken by drone just after her calf was born, the tender and vital bond between the two is apparent.

-The photos of both new J pod mothers, J35, or Tahlequah, and J54, or Eclipse, were taken during a health survey done by scientists Holly Fearnbach, marine mammal research director for SR3, and John Durban, senior scientist at Southall Environmental Associates.
+The photos of both new J pod mothers, J35, or Tahlequah, and J41, were taken during a health survey done by scientists Holly Fearnbach, marine mammal research director for SR3, and John Durban, senior scientist at Southall Environmental Associates.

 “I think our photos are a beautiful and graphic illustration of the vulnerabilities and hope associated with these new calves,” Fearnbach said in an email.
 “They deserve and need protections, as do their mothers and family members who now have another mouth to feed.”